 web page pdf file

-Make the practices described in challenges 1 through 6 important parts of your everyday living and learning.
+Make the practices described in challenges 1 through 6 important parts of your everyday living, learning, team-building and family nurturing.
 Pay attention to each conversation as an opportunity to grow in skill, awareness and compassion.
-Work to redefine each of your “opponents” in life as a learning and problem-solving partner.
+Work to redefine each of your “momentary opponents” in life as a learning and problem-solving partner.
 Assist the processes of change in your world by personally embodying the changes, virtues and styles of behavior you want to see in others.

 web page pdf file